DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/FAQ.md

 ### When attempting to mask address information in the *LOGISTICSPOSTALADDRESS* Table for all companies I get an error.

-To resolve this issue the LOGISTICSPOSTALADDRESS table can be run across individual legal entities (not across all companies)
+The LOGISTICSPOSTALADDRESS table can only be run set to individual legal entities (not across all companies).
+Select a single legal entity before running the process.